oroinc/documentation/commerce/user_guide/products/product_families/create.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Navigate to **Products > Product Families** using the main menu.
 2. Click **+ Add** to create a new group.

-Type in the label and add the product attributes:
+3. Enter the label and add the product attributes:

    - Start typing the product attribute name.
-Filtered list will apear as you type.
+Filtered list will appear as you type.
-   - Select the attribute from the list or press **Enter** once there is only one option.
+   - Select the attribute from the list or press ``Enter`` once there is only one option.

 4. Once you are done with the product attribute organization, click **Save**.